 ENSURING SUSTAINABILITY

 ISL regards sustainability of its operations as a key responsibility towards its stakeholders.
 ISL remains committed towards its causes of waste reduction, protection of environment, ensuring wellbeing, safety and welfare of people and incessant technological advancement.
-We are committed to continually enhance the effectiveness of our quality, environment, occupational health and safety management systems.

 Steel Value Chain